As the pepper season winds down, many wonder how best to preserve their harvest.

 This is the quickest and easiest way to dry hot chile peppers if you have a food dehydrator.
 If your peppers are medium or large in size cut them length-wise and place them on the dehydrator’s tray with plenty of space around each piece for good airflow.
 Smaller peppers (1 inch or less in length) can be left whole to dry.

 If your dehydrator has a temperature setting, place it between 135 and 145 degrees.
 Let the chiles lay in the dehydrator for 8 to 12 hours, checking every so often to see if the smaller or thinner pieces have dried out.
 Larger pepper pieces may take a few additional hours to dehydrate.
-The peppers are done once they dry and brittle.
+The peppers are done once they dry and become brittle.

 I have dried the peppers– now what?